 Waiting and hoping, highs and lows

-As the new year started, we had every assurance from our builder that we’d be finished by Easter 2024, but as I write this blog in June 2025 we’re still some distance away - about 30% - to reach the finish line.
-The stress of it all meant I never felt motivated to write this blog, to even talk about the project, as it all felt so frustrating and on some days hopeless.
-Because of the delays and risk of not completing the renovation as covered in our contract, we sought the help of a lawyer to help navigate through it all.
+As 2024 started, we had every assurance from our builder that we’d be finished by Easter (we were supposed to finish at the end of December 2023).
+But as I write this blog in June 2025 we’re still a distance away - about 25% - to reach the finish line.
+The stress of it all meant we never felt motivated to write this blog, let alone talk about the project, as it all felt so frustrating and on some days hopeless.
+Because of the delays and risk of not completing the renovation as scoped in our contract, we sought the help of a lawyer to help us navigate through it all.

-Our project was partly funded by the eco and sisma bonus incentives on the advice of our geometra, and partly by us using our life savings, so while the materials and work was funded upfront by us, the builder was having financial difficulties and work stopped not once, twice, but three times with big long waits when nothing happened.
-Because of a lack of cashflow on the builder’s side, we were persuaded to part with more of our money to keep work going.
+Our project was partly funded by the eco and sisma bonus (discount on the invoice) and partly by us, and while the materials and work was funded upfront by us, the builder was having difficulties fulfilling the project and work stopped not once, twice, but three times with big long waits when nothing happened.
+Because of a lack of cashflow on the builder’s side and wanting to help find a way through, we were persuaded to part with more of our money to keep work going.
 Little did we know that this would be a big mistake.
-We wanted to keep an open dialogue with him, and our geometra did his best to chivvy things along, but when communication broke down and phone calls weren’t answered and work completely ceased, getting the lawyer involved was our only route.
+We wanted to keep an open, friendly dialogue with the builder, and our geometra did his best to push things along, but when communication broke down and phone calls and texts weren’t being answered, and work completely ceased, getting the lawyer involved was our only route.

 We had no idea if the builder could complete and what our options were.
 The delays meant another year without the first floor finished, no proper heating and sketchy electrics.
 In the big scheme of things, we knew we would find a way through it somehow, we just didn’t know how and that’s when the lawyer was worth his weight in gold.
 During this time, we were living with the first floor partly demolished, open to the elements, doors removed, walls torn down, electrics hanging off the walls - so much so that a small electrical fire broke out one evening - luckily we caught before it could cause any damage.
-We’ve learned a lot on this project, but our biggest takeaway if we ever embark on a project like this again would be to really scrutinise the builder’s ability to complete the project and check out his reputation, ideally using a builder recommended by friends.
+We’ve learned a lot on this project, but our biggest takeaway if we ever embark on a renovation like this again would be to really scrutinise the builder’s reputation and ability to complete the project, ideally using a builder recommended by friends and neighbours.

 With the help of the lawyer and threat of court proceedings, we recently agreed with the builder a way to reach the end, and work pushed on to get most of the first floor completed by April.
 We had family visiting with children, and we needed rooms finished for them to stay.
 It was touch and go, but luckily we got most of the work completed.
 The room that used to be the kitchen with the big traditional Tuscan fireplace is now a cosy snug, and we got two bedrooms and a small bathroom back.
 It felt great to be able to use these rooms once again after over a year’s wait.
 We’re still waiting on some electrical work, windows and doors to be fitted, but it was a big step forward.